Picasso painting stolen 20 years ago found by 'Indiana Jones of art'

 The work finally made it to a person, who contacted Brand to turn it over.
 The art sleuth has given it to an insurance company and it wasn't immediately clear what would happen to it.

-This Picasso was among 750 pieces of art by the famed Spaniard listed as stolen or missing on the Art Loss Register, according to company founder Julian Radcliffe.
+The painting was among 750 pieces of Picasso's art listed as stolen or missing on the Art Loss Register, according to company founder Julian Radcliffe.

 Finding stolen art is no easy task.